Do I Need Braces?

 Overcrowding occurs when the mouth is too small to safely house all of the teeth.
 This leads to teeth that overlap each other, causing leaning and other tooth irregularities affecting both alignment and the appearance of the bite.
 Some teeth will be pushed higher in the gum line while others may shift slightly forward or backwards to find their position.

 As with many other malocclusions, overcrowding can be caused by a number of different factors.
 Though they can be hereditary, this type of dental issue can be caused by tongue thrusting and mouth breathing.
+In such cases, ceramic braces or other orthodontic treatments may be recommended to correct the overcrowding and achieve proper teeth alignment.

 Left untreated, crowded teeth can result in a number of dental problems ranging from periodontal disease to discomfort when eating and even early tooth loss.